mikhashev/personal-context-manager/use-cases/engineering-development/README.md

 4. **Use Field-Specific Terminology**: Incorporate terminology from your discipline to help the AI better adapt.

+5. **Leverage Transparency Features**: Review the context usage information to see which parts of your context are most valuable and which might need enhancement.

-5. **Track Discipline Detection**: The metadata section includes fields that track which discipline has been detected and with what confidence level.
+6. **Track Discipline Detection**: The metadata section includes fields that track which discipline has been detected and with what confidence level.

-6. **Cross-Disciplinary Work**: If you work across multiple disciplines, the AI will adjust based on the specific questions you ask.
+7. **Cross-Disciplinary Work**: If you work across multiple disciplines, the AI will adjust based on the specific questions you ask.

-7. **Integration with Development Workflow**: Consider updating your context file as part of your regular development process.
+8. **Integration with Development Workflow**: Consider updating your context file as part of your regular development process.

 ## Looking Ahead: Auto-Completion and Future Improvements